atmc9/Docker/README.md

 ## Docker Container Commands:

 * docker container run -it(interative terminal) alpine(IMAGE) sh(which process to run)
+* docker container run --rm -d alpine sleep 1d   (creates and run the container in background)
 * ctrl + P + Q to get out of terminal (does not kills the process of shell)
 * docker container stop id(few chars of start)
 * docker container ls -a  -> lists all the containers even the stopes one
 * docker container start id
-* docker container exec -it 60 sh  -> takes us to shell commands
+* docker container exec -it 60 sh  -> takes us to shell commands inside that container
 * docker container rm $(docker container ls -aq) -f   -> forcely removing all containers
 * docker port containername   -> lists the port mapping between host and container
 * docker inspect -f "{{ .NetworkSettings.Networks.nat.IPAddress }}" conatinername  -> gets the ip address of container